ADA Compliant Additions / Universal Design

 We specialize in practical home design to help seniors and persons with disabilities manage their day-to-day living without compromising aesthetics, safety or comfort.
 We can design and renovate all or part of your home (including “in-law” additions that incorporate “universal design” principles – Loved ones will be able to live in their own space that meets their unique needs).

-Colonial Remodeling is experienced with these special types of building regulations.
+Colonial Remodeling LLC is experienced with these special types of building regulations.
 We make it our mission to understand our clients’ own particular needs and find “the answer” they’ve been searching for.
-The Colonial Remodeling special renovation team can help you prevent accidents, increase accessibility, and reduce unnecessary worries in your home.
+The Colonial Remodeling LLC special renovation team can help you prevent accidents, increase accessibility, and reduce unnecessary worries in your home.
 Think what would it be like to have living space in your current home that would accommodate the multi-generational lifestyle that is the growing trend today.

 Q: What’s the different between ADA Compatible Design vs. ADA Compliant Design